 But it can be confusing for parents to know which products are best, and the ingredients of these different products.

-The most alarming situation is that not all "oils" are created equally, and many parents have no idea what they are buying and using with their children.
+The most alarming situation is that not all "oils" are created equally, and many parents have no idea what they are buying and using with their family.

 Put simply, there are 2 types of "oils" on the market: 100% pure essential oils and fragrant synthetic oil essence.